Bhav-Hub/HashCode12-AreYouThere/README.md

 ## Note
 (March 2023)

-This project was built in 24 hours during a college hackathon by second-year students.
+This project was built in 24 hours  by second-year students during a college hackathon - HashCode12 @ PES University.
 Supports Hindi language learning only

 To integrate another language: